dbetka/vue-material-icons/README.md

 ```

 ## Own styles
-Icon component CSS class is `a-icon`.
+Icon component CSS class is `material-icon`.
 You can modify this class styles by new CSS styles.

 ### Set icon color